kigawas/shadowsocks/README.md

 Shadowsocks with comments which are helpful to understand its structure.

-This code is only used for learning Python.
+This repository is only used for learning Python.

 ## Project structure